 Before it is called up again, the add-on variable, response variable, command group and action are determined again.
-The controls are locked if one of the objects is no longer present.
+The control elements are locked if one of the objects is no longer present.

-If the command group was removed or replaced for the add-on variable, the screen with locked controls is called up.
-The screen must then be called up again or the command must be executed again.
+If the command group was removed or replaced for the add-on variable, the screen with locked control elements is called up.
+The screen must then be called up again or the command processing must be executed again.

-If the command group was removed or replaced for the response variable, all command locks are removed by the variables.
+If the command group was removed or replaced for the response variable, all command processing locks are removed by the variables.

 If a user who has activated a command lock no longer exists, the lock is removed.
-The status bit S\MERKER\1(0) is updated accordingly.
+The status bit S_MERKER_1(0) is updated accordingly.